 South Wales Police Headquarters

-Once we have received your application, the process to retrieve your information and provide a response may take up to 40 days.
+Once we have received your application, we have a legal obligation to provide you with a response within 40 days.

 Police Certificates for visa, emigration or residency applications